Dimmers

 Also, not all LED bulbs can be dimmed - the ones that can will show a dimmable logo and label on their packaging.
 But you can use a non-dimmable bulb with a dimmable switch, just by setting the brightness to 100%.

 For mains powered bulbs, there are two dimming technologies for LEDs: leading or trailing edge.
 Leading edge dimmers came first, but these sometimes make a buzzing sound when dimmed.
 The newer trailing edge dimmers don't suffer nearly as much from this.
-But some lights work better with one type of dimmer than the other.
-Better quality dimmers are "universal" - either the dimming mode can be switched manually, or some aim to select the best mode automatically.
+But many bulbs are designed to work with just one type of dimmer, and won't work with the other.
+Better quality dimmers are "universal" - either the dimming mode can be switched manually, or the dimmer selects the right mode automatically.

 Dimmers will typically be specified with two power ranges (in Watts).
 The higher range, for incandescent and halogen lamps, just requires that the power of the bulb(s) on the circuit is less than that of the dimmer.
 The lower range may be something like 4W - 20W, and it is important that the bulbs fall within this range, so if the range is 4W - 20W then a 3W bulb should not be used.